buildpacks/rfcs/text/0000-layer-metadata-files.md

 - What other designs have been considered?

+## Alternative 1

 We could add a prefix to each of the layer metadata files like `layer.`.
-This would allow us to re-use the cached layers but may lead to awkwardness around naming the layer metadata files.
+This would allow us to re-use the cached layers but may lead to awkwardness around naming the layer metadata files - for eg. if a layer is called `layer.build` the metadata file would end up being `layer.layer.build.toml`

+## Alternative 2

+We could add a prefix for each of the special metadata files and reserve it for CNB usage.
+For eg. `launch.toml` could be renamed to `cnb.launch.toml`.
+This way, we will only be prohibiting layers that have a prefix `cnb.` or a layer named `cnb`.
+The downsides to this alternative are the fact that the metadata files would not be usable across builds and we would still be prohibiting a class of layer names that may be valid.

 - Why is this proposal the best?

-Although this is a drastic change, this also open up possibilities in the future to introduce other top level concepts inside the `<buildpacks-workspace>` apart from just `layers`.
+Although this is a drastic change, this also open up possibilities in the future to introduce other top level concepts inside the `<buildpacks-workspace>` apart from just `layers` while still allowing layer names to be free-form and without any restrictions.

 - What is the impact of not doing this?